 Velux White uPVC

 Ever since it was introduced, the Velux White uPVC has become very popular.
-Made using high quality moulded polyurethane with a timber core, the frame is ideal for regions there the moisture content in the air is quite high.
+Made using high quality moulded polyurethane with a timber core, the frame is ideal for regions where the moisture content in the air is quite high.

-Many windows now come with a three stage ventilation bar.
-In the first stage the bar is flush with the windows and the window itself is locked.
+Many windows now come with a three-stage ventilation bar.
+In the first stage, the bar is flush with the windows and the window itself is locked.
 In the second stage, the bar is partially open and even though the window is locked, ventilation is possible and in the final stage the bar is open and the window is unlocked.

 Velux Integra Roof Window

 The Velux Integra range of roof windows are electrical and solar powered making them ideal for situations where the window cannot be reached.
 They are available in classic pine as well as uPVC and have sensors which automatically close when they detect rain.
 The wiring and the motors are hidden and are well out if sight.

 Velux Flashing Kits